apache/ws-wss4j/THREAT-MODEL.md

 - **Mixing the action-based and WS-SecurityPolicy approaches in the same handler chain.** The behavior across both is documented but rarely tested.
+- **Registering a `Validator` for `WSConstants.BINARY_TOKEN` in order to inspect or transform a BinarySecurityToken.** Registering *any* Validator for that QName marks the token as validated, and `SignatureSTRParser` then treats a Signature referencing that token as a trusted credential, so the Signature Validator (`SignatureTrustValidator` by default) never runs for it — a certificate the truststore does not trust is accepted.
+This is long-standing intentional behaviour, and is how Kerberos and other opaque BinarySecurityTokens obtain their direct trust *(`ValidatorTest.testValidatedBSTSignature` pins it)*.
+The trap is that a Validator registered for an unrelated purpose — or a `NoOpValidator` — disables signature trust verification just as effectively, with nothing to signal it.
+Register a Validator for this QName only if it verifies the token itself, or accept that signatures referencing that token are not trust-checked.
+No BinarySecurityToken Validator is registered by default, so the default configuration is unaffected *(documented: `WSSConfig.setValidator` javadoc)*.
 - **Reading a `SIGN` result as proof of sender identity without looking at what keyed it.** With the action-based approach, `action="Signature Encrypt"` is satisfied by a signature keyed from an inbound